Almost Hits: The Supremes - When The Lovelight Starts Shining Through His Eyes (1963)

 "Lovelight" had the vibrant accessibility that Motown became famous for during their early years served up by the label's famous singers and house band, The Funk Brothers.
-It isn't as instantly recognizable, nor quite as compelling, as many of The Supremes' later chartbusters but you can hear that their platinum selling formula was already in place.
+"Lovelight" isn't as instantly recognizable, nor quite as compelling, as many of The Supremes' later chartbusters, but you can hear that their platinum selling formula was already in place.
 What's mostly missing is the sexiness in Ross's voice.
 Despite that, it's an oldie that deserves to be heard more than it is.

-A bit of trivia: at 1:48 into the song you'll hear all Four Tops and Holland-Dozier-Holland, the song's composers, shout out in unison just as the instrumental break begins.
+A bit of trivia: at 1:48 into the song you'll hear all Four Tops and Holland-Dozier-Holland - the song's composers - shout out in unison just as the instrumental break begins.

 The single was the first one of many H-D-H wrote for the ladies, almost all of them huge sellers.